codefresh-io/sdk/README.md

 # Codefresh-sdk

-Codefresh SDK that is build on openapi spec.
+Codefresh SDK built on openapi spec.

 ## Install
 For now it's local only: